×

 Vitamin D Deficiency: Causes, Symptoms, Treatment, and Prevention

-Vitamin D is often referred to as the “sunshine vitamin” because your body produces it from cholesterol when your skin is exposed to sunlight.
+Your body can naturally produce vitamin D when sunlight hits the skin, which is why it is widely known as the sunshine vitamin.
 Sadly, a lack of vitamin D is among the most widespread nutritional deficiencies across the globe.
 Remember that Vitamin D deficiency symptoms may vary from person to person, often affecting different body parts and overall well-being.
 Spotting these signs early is crucial for preventing long-term complications and maintaining optimal body function.

 Causes